markabrahams/node-net-snmp/README.md

  with the instance OID being operated on, and an `operation` field with the request type from `snmp.PduType`.
 If the `MibRequest` is for a `SetRequest` PDU, then variables `setValue` and `setType` contain the value and type received in the `SetRequest` varbind.

+ How the handler should interact with the MIB value depends on the request type:

+ * For `GetRequest`, `GetNextRequest` and `GetBulkRequest`, the response varbind is taken from `mibRequest.instanceNode.value` at the moment `done()` is called.
+A handler that serves a dynamically-computed read-only scalar (e.g. `sysUpTime`) should therefore assign the current value to `mibRequest.instanceNode.value` before calling `done()`.
+   Equivalent and validated alternative: call `mib.setScalarValue(providerName, value)` from the handler, which casts and constraint-checks the value before storing it.
+   For table columns the pattern is the same — assign to `mibRequest.instanceNode.value`.
+ * For `SetRequest`, the agent has already cast and validated the incoming value into `mibRequest.setValue` before the handler runs, and will commit it to `mibRequest.instanceNode.value` on your behalf during the commit pass.
+A handler typically only needs to call `done()` (or `done({errorStatus: ...})` to reject the set).
+   You generally don't need to assign to `instanceNode.value` yourself on the set path.

+ If you do need to validate an externally-supplied value inside a handler, three helpers are exposed on the public API: `ObjectTypeUtil.castSetValue(type, value, constraints)` casts and range/constraint-checks a value (throwing on bad input);
+ `MibNode#validateValue(type, value)` returns a boolean against the node's provider constraints; and `MibNode#getConstraintsFromProvider()` returns the constraints object for the current instance node.

  * `constraints` *(optional for scalar types)* - an optional object to specify constraints for integer-based enumerated types, integer range restrictions and string size restrictions.
 Note that table columns can specify such `constraints` in an identical way, except that these are stored under